 For the highest possible reliability, get Hi & Dry Water-Powered Backup Sump Pump!
-It does not depend on electricity or batteries because they are powered by municipal water.
+It does not depend on electricity or batteries because it is powered by municipal water.
 And as long as water is available, they can run infinitely!
-They have no impeller or motor – there are no rotating parts to break or wear off.
+There is no impeller or motor – there are no rotating parts to break or wear off.
 No cleaning or maintenance required.

 Location, location, location!
 They are not submerged inside a filthy sump pit like other back-up sump pumps.
-Our Hi & Dry™ pumps are mounted "high and dry" on the ceiling.
+Hi & Dry™ pumps are mounted "high and dry" on the ceiling.
 They draw water from the sump pit by suction just like through a giant soda straw and push it out through a discharge pipe.
 This unique ceiling-mounted design has inherent advantages:

-Hi & Dry™ Water-Powered Backup Sump Pumps are not sold in stores but delivered directly from the factory to your door.
-Orders received by 1 PM ET are normally shipped the same day and delivered by courier (via UPS) within 2 to 5 workdays within the lower 48 states.
-Shipped as Complete Sump Pump Installation Kits with accessories and a water alarm.
+Hi & Dry™ backup sump pumps are shipped directly from the factory to your door.
+Orders received by noon are normally shipped the same day and delivered by courier (UPS) within 2 to 5 workdays within the lower 48 states.
+Shipped as a Pump Installation Kit with a water alarm and accessories.

 |Hi & Dry™ Water-Powered Backup Sump Pumps|